sfu-ireceptor/turnkey-service-php/doc/customizing_home_page.md

 ```

-### Resetting to the default values
+### Reverting to the default values

-Delete the .env file and restart the turnkey:
+To remove your changes, delete the .env file and restart the turnkey:
 ```
 rm scripts/.env
 scripts/stop_turnkey.sh